glpi-project/glpi/apirest.md

 ### ERROR_LOGIN_WITH_CREDENTIALS_DISABLED

-The GLPi setup forbid the login with credentials, you must login with your user_token instead.
+The GLPI setup forbid the login with credentials, you must login with your user_token instead.
-See your personal preferences page or setup API access in GLPi main interface.
+See your personal preferences page or setup API access in GLPI main interface.

 ### ERROR_GLPI_LOGIN_USER_TOKEN

 The provided user_token seems invalid.
-Check your personal preferences page in GLPi main interface.
+Check your personal preferences page in GLPI main interface.

 ### ERROR_GLPI_LOGIN

-We cannot login you into GLPi.
-This error is not relative to API but GLPi core.
+We cannot login you into GLPI.
+This error is not relative to API but GLPI core.
-Check the user administration and the GLPi logs files (in files/_logs directory).
+Check the user administration and the GLPI logs files (in files/_logs directory).

 ### ERROR_ITEMTYPE_NOT_FOUND_NOR_COMMONDBTM

 You asked a inexistent resource (endpoint).
-It's not a predefined (initSession, getFullSession, etc) nor a GLPi CommonDBTM resources.
+It's not a predefined (initSession, getFullSession, etc) nor a GLPI CommonDBTM resources.

 See this documentation for predefined ones or [List itemtypes](https://forge.glpi-project.org/embedded/glpi/annotated.html) for available resources

 ### ERROR_SQL

 We suspect an SQL error.
-This error is not relative to API but to GLPi core.
+This error is not relative to API but to GLPI core.
-Check the GLPi logs files (in files/_logs directory).
+Check the GLPI logs files (in files/_logs directory).

 ### ERROR_RANGE_EXCEED_TOTAL